techiediaries/techiediaries/_posts/2020/ionic/2019-06-10-ionic-firebase-authentication.md

 ### Adding Authentication

-Next you need to create the *Login* and *Register* pages by following these steps:
+Next you need to create the [Ionic Login and Register pages](https://www.techiediaries.com/angular/ionic-chat-ui-jwt-auth/) by following these steps:

 * first inject **AngularFireAuth** into the component's constructor
 * next use the injected instance (let's call it *fAuth*) to call *this.fAuth.auth.signInWithEmailAndPassword(user.email, user.password)* for authenticating a user with email and password and *this.fAuth.auth.createUserWithEmailAndPassword(user.email,user.password)* for registering users.